-In the "Waiting for an interrupt" section on page 33 we have seen that interrupts can be caught synchronously calling SCIWaitForInterrupt().
+In the "Waiting for an interrupt" section on page 38 we have seen that interrupts can be caught synchronously by calling SCIWaitForInterrupt().
 Alternatively, you can specify a function to be called asynchronously when an interrupt arrives, on creation time.

 '''

 sci_desc_t v_dev;

-sci_local_interrupt_t local_interrupt;
+sci local interrupt t local interrupt;

 '''

 '''

 unsigned int interrupt no;

 sci_error_t error;

 void arg = 0;

 SCIInitialize(...);

 SCIOpen(&v dev, ...);

 / possible setting of arg /

 SCICreateInterrupt( v dev,

 &local interrupt,

 ADAPTER NO,

 interrupt no,

 interrupt cb,

-arg,

 SCI FLAG_USE_CALLBACK,

 &error);

 if (error == SCI ERR OK) {

 / the interrupt is available to remote applications /

 } else {

 / manage error /

-}
+Where interrupt cb() has the following prototype:

+sci callback action t

 '''